chbkull/ChromesthesiaSynth/DEVELOPMENT.md

 Track class now integrates data_extracter and now writes to a SKINI file.

 Project now internally plays music from a generated score.
 This is a huge breakthrough.

+## 4/24
+Image selection button, instrument selection, and a play button added and implemented.